josuecorrea/asp-net-core-ddd-example/README.md

-Asp .net core web api application - DDD - Mediator Pattern - RabbitMQ - JWT Authentication - MongoDB - AutoMapper - FluentValidator
+This is an Asp .net core API with tecnlogies bellow:

+-DDD
+-Mediator Pattern
+-RabbitMQ
+-JWT Authentication
+-MongoDB
+-AutoMapper
+-Fluent Validator
+-Redis
+-Docker and Kubernetes